lloydowen8/place-heatmap-2022/README.md

 ## This will remain an open source project so any pull requests and suggestions are welcome

-- There is still plenty to be done, I've made a list of known problems and improvements in issues.
+- There is plenty to be improved on here, would be a good first project for someone looking to get into image processing.
+  - Some ideas have been suggested in the issues tab to get someone started